box-project/box2-lib/README.md

 ##### Compacting PHP

-The `PHP` compactor will strip all comments whitespace from `.php` files.
+The `PHP` compactor will strip all comments and whitespace from `.php` files.
-Comments that are removed will be removed with an the same number of line breaks as the original comment.
+Comments that are removed will be replaced with the same number of line breaks as the original comment.
 This is done in order to preserve the line number that is reported when errors occur in the phar.